lou-k/pi-photo-sync/destinations/dropbox/README.md

 - **`dest_path`** - The path in the Dropbox App to put the photos.

   Note: Dropbox Apps can be set up to have full access to the Dropbox folder, or only to an application-specific directory.
+This is configured when the app is created at the Dropbox Developers page.

-If full access, `/` refers to the top level of the Dropbox directory e.g. `$USER/Dropbox/`.
-If it's application-specific, `/` refers to a directory for the app in the Dropbox/Apps directory, e.g.  `$HOME/Dropbox/Apps/name-of-your-app/`
+  - If "Full Dropbox", the `/` refers to the top level of the Dropbox directory, i.e. something like  `$USER/Dropbox/`
+  - If "App folder", the `/` refers to a directory for the app in the Dropbox/Apps directory, e.g.  `$HOME/Dropbox/Apps/name-of-the-app/`

 ## Testing photo sync

-Once `piphoto-dropbox-sync` is configured, it may be tested by running the following:
+Once `piphoto-dropbox-sync` is configured, it should be tested by running the following:

 ``` shell
 piphoto-dropbox-sync /path/to/images